deech/LambdaJam2013Talk/README.md

 2. have seen simple examples of Haskell's IO monad and do-notation and,

-3. would like to know how to the imperative idioms they already know well to write Haskell.
+3. would like to know how to use the imperative idioms they already know well to write Haskell.